Chief Editor

 The Indiana Hoosiers have won five National championships and were known for having some legendary college players.
 That never translated to the NBA for most of these players, but some had fantastic NBA careers.
-Today we look at the ten greatest Hoosiers in the NBA, former Hoosiers still playing in the NBA will not be a part of this list as there careers are incomplete and can’t be judged.
+Today, we look at the ten greatest Hoosiers in the NBA.
+Former Hoosiers still playing in the NBA will not be a part of this list as their careers are incomplete and can’t be judged.

 Buckner entered the NBA draft following the 1976 season and was taken seventh overall by the Milwaukee Bucks.
 Most of his NBA career was spent with them and the Boston Celtics.